Arpit-Shah/Artos/info/ARTOS_FEAURES.md

-# Artos (Art Of System Testing)
+# Artos (Art of System Testing)
 Artos is a test framework designed for functional, system, end to end and/or unit testing.
 The Artos was developed to provide a framework which can work out of the box so user can focus on writing test cases.

-Artos consists of the following :
+Artos consists of the following:
 * Runner/Test Executor
 * Log framework
 * Configuration
 * Test Context
 * Utilities

-Requirement :
+Requirement:
 * JDK 8 or higher

-Definitions :
+Definitions:

 | Keyword			| Description 																			|
 |-------------------|---------------------------------------------------------------------------------------|